MerryMoose/ref-hacker/README.md

-Merry Moose Programming Reference Repo
+Reference Hacker
 ==========

-A reference repo for programmers and elite hackers!
+A reference repo for programming languages.